logo

 If you haven’t already nailed down which moving company you’d like to use, ask around and research online to find reputable movers in your area.
 Note that moving companies can book up quickly, especially at certain times of the year, so as soon as you know your moving date, you may as well get started on this step.

-If you’re a DIY type looking to save money and would rather rent your own moving truck or van than hire movers, you’ll still need to book the truck in advance.
-Look at what’s available in your area, where you can return the rental in your new location, pricing, and other requirements.
+If you’re a DIY type looking to skip the professional movers and would rather rent your own moving truck or van than hire movers, you’ll still need to book the truck in advance.
+Look at what’s available in your area, where you can return the rental in your new location, pricing, and other moving expenses.
 For example, do they provide moving blankets or furniture dollies?

 Take Inventory